tmk-tran/react-gallery/INSTRUCTIONS.md

 - [] Use [multer](https://github.com/expressjs/multer) for image upload

 > NOTE: The above stretch goals are intended to be completed in order.

+[] make an edit button that allows description to be modified [] make a comment button that can add comments/view
+[] back to the top button?
+[] side menu?